Start the reversing into a side road manoeuvre two to three car lengths away from the road you intend to turn into.

 Put the car into reverse gear.
 Remember, you are manoeuvring on the wrong side of the road so take extra care.
 Keep looking round, and be prepared to react to other road users.
 When it is safe to do so, move slowly back.
 You should look over your left shoulder as you approach the corner, but look round to the right regularly to check your position and judge when to turn.

-As you reverse into the side road, if you encounter any pedestrians, cycles or any other road users who want to cross the road, stop and let them cross.
+When reversing into the side road, if you encounter any pedestrians, cycles, or any other road users who want to cross the road, you must stop and let them cross.